NRWLDev/pydantic-db/README.md

 For those who prefer libraries like pypika to build their queries, this library can still provide a nice layer between raw query results and database models.

-So long as the database framework you are using returns result objects that can be converted to a dictionary, pydantic-db will ineract cleanly with your results.
+So long as the database library you are using returns result objects that can be converted to a dictionary, pydantic-db will ineract cleanly with your results.
+See unittests for examples with sqlite, asyncpg and psycopg2.

 # Usage